Query a Cortex Search Service

 Cortex Search supports filtering on the ATTRIBUTES columns specified in the CREATE CORTEX SEARCH SERVICE command.

-Cortex Search supports four matching operators:
+Cortex Search supports five matching operators:

 These matching operators can be composed with various logical operators: